Pratyush/spdz-tutorial/README.md

 # SCALE-MAMBA

 SCALE-MAMBA includes a custom compiler and MPC execution engine that implements a maliciously secure hybrid protocol.
 It supersedes the SPDZ framework.
 MAMBA is a Python-like language that compiles to a documented bytecode representation.
 SCALE implements a two-phase protocol, first offloading public-key operations to a offline, function-independent pre-processing stage, then executing an optimized hybrid protocol.
+The documentation for SCALE-MAMBA can be found [here](https://homes.esat.kuleuven.be/~nsmart/SCALE/Documentation.pdf).

 SCALE-MAMBA is developed by a team at [KU Leuven](https://homes.esat.kuleuven.be/~nsmart/SCALE/).